cdupui/reservation-alerts/README.md

 ### Create "Run as Account"
 Run As accounts in Azure Automation provide authentication for managing resources on the Azure Resource Manager using Automation runbooks.

-Follow this [documentation](https(https://docs.microsoft.com/en-us/azure/automatiocreate-run-as-account#create-account-in-azu)re-portal) to create an Automation Account using Azure Portal (easiest way)
+Follow [Azure Automation Account documentation](https(https://docs.microsoft.com/en-us/azure/automatiocreate-run-as-account#create-account-in-azu)re-portal) to create an Automation Account using Azure Portal (easiest way)

 ### Set "Run as Account" permissions